Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version4/V4 Released/README.md

-# Day 22 of My Game!
+# Version 4 is RELEASED!
+(Day 22)

 # What did I do?

-The Twenty-Second Day, I Completed-
+The Twenty-Second Day, I completed-

 Game Over Screen: